NxPKG/khulnasoft-docs/content/load-balancing/troubleshooting/common-error-codes/index.md

 If using the dashboard, you will not be able to create additional objects.

-If you're using the **Cloudflare API**, you will receive an error message.
+If you're using the **Khulnasoft API**, you will receive an error message.

 ### Solution